NORDUnet/opennsa/docs/config.md

 These are the options for the service block:

-network  : The network name managed by OpenNSA.
+`network`  : The network name managed by OpenNSA.
 Mandatory.

-logfile  : File to log to.
+`logfile`  : File to log to.
              Defaults to /var/log/opennsa.log

-nrmmap   : Path to port/topology NRM description file
+`nrmmap`   : Path to port/topology NRM description file

-peers    : URLs to NSAs to peer with control-plane wise.
+`peers`    : URLs to NSAs to peer with control-plane wise.
              Seperate multiple entries with newline (only peers= on the first line).
              Optional.
 No peers will put OpenNSA into UPA mode.

-policies : What policies are required.
+`policies` : What policies are required.
 Currently requiretrace, requireuser,
              and aggregator are the possible options.
 These require a connection trace, a user security attribute, and allow proxy aggregation respecitively.
 Optional.

-serviceid_start : Initial service id to set in the database.
+`serviceid_start` : Initial service id to set in the database.
 Requires a plugin
                     to use.
 Optional.

-database : Name of the PostgreSQL databse to connect to.
+`database` : Name of the PostgreSQL databse to connect to.
 Mandatory.

-dbuser   : Username to use when connecting to database.
+`dbuser`   : Username to use when connecting to database.
 Mandatory.

-dbpassword : Password to use when connecting to database.
+`dbpassword` : Password to use when connecting to database.
 Mandatory.

-dbhost   : Host to connect to for database.
+`dbhost`   : Host to connect to for database.
 Optional.
+If not specificed,
-           OpenNSA does not require anything big from the datebase, so using a different host/vm is almost surely a waste of resources.
+             OpenNSA will connect to PostgreSQL over the unix domain socket OpenNSA does not require anything big from the datebase, so using a different host/vm is almost surely a waste of resources.
 It is however useful when running a PostgreSQL in docker.

 # Backend